MicrochipTech/AzureDemo_AnyCloud/README.md

 After you enter a valid field, the **Run** button can be pressed.

 IoT Central will publish to the topic described above with the payload defined in the device twin.
 The script parses the command name out of the topic, decodes the delay value in the published payload, and prints the command to be executed.
-The python script does reboot the PC, but if you were to run this exercise on a SAM-IoT board the board would be reset in 5 seconds after receiving the command.
+The python script does reboot the PC, but if you were to run this exercise on a WBZ451 Curiosity Board, the board would be reset within 5 seconds after receiving the command.

     +MQTTPUB:35,"$iothub/methods/POST/reboot/?$rid=1",16,"{"delay":"PT5S"}"
     >